Trusted by 100,000+ organizations globally

 Depending on the unique entry fob system chosen, the fob itself may be a small handheld remote control or make use of RFID tags and proximity technology.
 Either way, when an authorized person presents their device to an associated reader, the doors to the building will unlock to grant access.

 Door access key fob systems generally utilize electromagnetic locks to secure building entry points.
-Installed locks will be powered by an electrical current used to hold the door in a locked position until an authorized person presents valid credentials.
+An electrical current used to hold the door in a locked position will power installed locks until an authorized person presents valid credentials.
 With a keyless door entry system like this, when an employee, tenant or visitor holds an issued door access key fob up to an associated reader, the current is interrupted and the lock will disengage.

-Regardless of lock type and during normal operation, to a key fob entry system user the process will be as follows:
+Regardless of lock type and during normal operation, for a key fob entry system user, the process will be as follows:

-Fob key systems installed as part of a wider building security system may be integrated alongside additional security features such as video surveillance systems or security sensors to notify admins of potential intrusions and access events.
+Fob key systems installed as part of a wider building security system may be integrated alongside additional security features such as IP camera systems or security sensors to notify admins of potential intrusions and access events.
 Readers may also be connected to on-site alarms designed to sound when hardware is tampered with, or linked to a cloud-based management platform to alert admins of intrusion events.

 Though the general operation of most commercially available key fob access control systems will be similar from the perspective of the end user, there are a few different types of fob access key devices that are configured and programmed to operate in unique ways.